Madour/LDtk-SFML-Game/README.md

 ### Video

-You can see the power of LDtkLoader + SFML in action in this short video :
+You can see the demo of this project in this video :

 https://user-images.githubusercontent.com/11854124/122610077-57f48a00-d07f-11eb-98ac-278a3d3dbd01.mp4